Doctors Note Logo

 • If he's set on trying it, keep it short, mild, and watch for warning signs.

 Above all, remind him (and yourself) that ED is common and treatable.
-Encourage him to do a free, online symptom check for and to speak to a doctor about any concerns—especially if symptoms could signal something serious.
+For personalized insight into what might be behind his symptoms, check your symptoms with Ubie's AI-powered tool and speak to a doctor about any concerns—especially if symptoms could signal something serious.
 A healthcare professional can help him find the safest, most effective path to better sexual health.

 Thinking about asking ChatGPT?Ask me instead